yapalfredo/Calendly_web3/README.md

 # This project is about the web3 version of Calendly
-Credit goes to the dev YouTuber [(Part Time Larry)](https://www.youtube.com/channel/UCY2ifv8iH1Dsgjrz-h3lWLQ) for uploading a great tutorial.<br/>
+Credit goes to the YouTuber [(Part Time Larry)](https://www.youtube.com/channel/UCY2ifv8iH1Dsgjrz-h3lWLQ) for uploading a great tutorial.<br/>
-Calend3 Smart Contract was deployed in Goerli Testnet.<br/>
+The Calend3 smart contract was deployed on the Goerli Testnet.<br/>
-You can use this app if you want people to setup an appointment with you and get paid for your time via ETH.<br/>
+You can use this app if you want people to set up an appointment with you and get paid for your time via ETH.<br/>
 Once an appointment is confirmed, you will receive a text notification.<br/>

 ## Essentials